+Reasons: Limitations for antenna diameter for the frequency band 51.4-52.4 GHz is proposed in footnote RR No. 5.A919.

 APPENDIX 7 (REV.WRC-15)

 Methods for the determination of the coordination area around an earth station in frequency bands between 100 MHz and 105 GHz